-Immediately contact the fraud departments of each of the credit bureaus.
+If you suspect that someone may have used your identity to open fraudulent accounts, immediately contact the fraud departments of each of the credit bureaus with your parents' help.
 Alert them that you have been a victim of identity theft, and request that a fraud alert be placed in your file.
 You can also request a security freeze, preventing credit issuers from obtaining access to your credit files without your permission.
 This prevents thieves from opening new credit cards in your name.